facebook

 ICL surgery is a vision correction procedure where a biocompatible lens is implanted inside the eye to correct refractive errors.
 The lens sits between the coloured part of the eye (the iris) and the natural crystalline lens, working with your eye’s natural optics to provide clear vision.
 Unlike laser eye surgery, ICL does not involve removing any corneal tissue.
 The collamer material is similar to the collagen found naturally in your cornea and includes UV protection properties.

-ICL surgery is typically recommended for patients aged 18 to 45 with a stable prescription.
-It is particularly suitable for those with moderate to severe short-sightedness (myopia up to -20D) and astigmatism up to -3D.
+ICL surgery is typically recommended for patients aged 21 to 45, with selective cases considered up to 50, with a stable prescription.
+It is particularly suitable for those with moderate to severe short-sightedness (myopia up to -20D) and astigmatism up to 6.0 dioptres.
 ICL is often the preferred option for patients with thin corneas, chronic dry eyes or keratoconus who are not suitable for LASIK.
 Your consultant performs detailed assessments to confirm whether ICL is appropriate for your eyes.

 The key difference is that LASIK reshapes the cornea by removing tissue, while ICL adds a lens inside the eye without altering corneal structure.
 ICL is reversible, meaning the lens can be removed or exchanged if needed, whereas LASIK permanently changes the cornea.
 ICL is often better suited for higher prescriptions and patients with thin corneas, while LASIK treats a wider range of refractive errors including hyperopia.
 Both procedures are performed under local anaesthetic drops with minimal discomfort.